+Configuration 2.
+In the other configuration, the pair of cameras was almost parallel, as in an aerial imaging situation.
+The points were assumed to be approximately equidistant from both cameras, with several different distances being tried.
+This configuration is shown in the right-hand part of Fig. 3.
+This was a fairly benign configuration for which most of the methods worked relatively well.
+In each set of experiments, 50 points were chosen at random in the common field of view.
+For each of several noise levels varying from 1 to 10 pixels (in a 700×700 image), each point was reconstructed 100 times, with different instances of noise chosen from a Gaussian random variable with the given standard deviation (noise level).
+For each reconstructed point both the 3D reconstruction error and the 2D residual error (after reprojection of the point) were measured.
+The errors shown are the median errors.
+Average errors were also computed.
+In this latter case the graphs (not shown in this paper) had the same general form and led to the same conclusions.
+However, they were a little less smooth than the graphs shown here, being more sensitive to occasional gross errors.
+To measure the invariance to transformation, an affine or projective transformation was applied to each camera matrix.
+The projective and affine transformations were chosen so that one of the camera matrices was of the form (I | 0).
+This is the normalized form of a camera matrix used in the projective reconstruction method of [8].
+It represents a significant distortion, since the actual camera matrix was (by construction) of the form (M | 0), where M was a diagonal matrix diag(700, 700, 1).
 The most unstable situation is Configuration 1, in which the epipoles are in the center of the two images, and points lie close to the epipoles.
 Since this situation gave the most severe test to the algorithms, we will give the results for that configuration.
 Results of two cases are presented.
 In one case the points are at a distance of 0.15 units in front of the first camera (near points case) and in the other case, they are at 0.55 units distance (far points case).
-The results will be presented in the form of graphs with a commentary for each graph.
-The measured error is denoted either as 2D error (meaning error of measured compared with the re-projected points), or 3D error, meaning the error compared with the correct values of the points in space.
-In addition, we talk of Euclidean, affine and projective reconstruction errors.
+The results will be presented in Graphs 1-8 along with a commentary for each graph.
+The measured error is denoted either as 2D error (meaning error of measured compared with the reprojected points) or as 3D error, meaning the error compared with the correct values of the points in space.
+In addition, we talk of Euclidean, affine, and projective reconstruction errors.
 For affine or projective reconstruction, the camera matrices were transformed by a transformation of the given sort, the triangulation was carried out, and finally the reconstructed points were retransformed into the original frame to compare with the correct values.
 For Euclidean reconstruction, no transformation was carried out.
-50 points were reconstructed in 100 trials.
+Fifty points were reconstructed in 100 trials.
 Every data point in the graph expresses the average of the 100 median errors for each 50 points.
-The horizontal axis of each graph is the noise level (between 0 and 10 pixels RMS in each axial direction), and the vertical axis measures the error, in pixels for 2D error, or in space units for 3D error.
+The horizontal axis of

-Graph 1 : 3D error for Euclidean reconstruction (near points).
+GRAPH 1.
+3D error for Euclidean reconstruction (near points).
 This graph shows all methods.
 All perform almost equally.
 The Polynomial method performs marginally worse than the others.
-It is designed to minimize 2D error, which explains why optimal in this regard, it is not quite optimal for 3D errors.
-Euclidean reconstruction is the only instance in which Mid-point performed even marginally well, and the only case in which Polynomial was beaten.
+It is designed to minimize 2D error, which explains why it is optimal in this regard; it is not quite optimal for 3D errors.
+Euclidean reconstruction is the only instance in which Midpoint performed even marginally well, and the only case in which Polynomial was beaten.